Mateusz2734/Mateusz2734/README.md

 * 🌍 I'm based in Katowice, Poland
 * 🏫 I'm a Computer Science student at AGH University of Science and Technology
 * ✉️ You can contact me at [mateusz.wala2734@gmail.com](mailto:mateusz.wala2734@gmail.com)
-* 🚀 I'm currently working on [URL Shortener](http://github.com/Mateusz2734/url-shortener)
+* 🚀 I'm currently working on some cool stuff
 * 🧠 I'm learning React and TypeScript

 ### Skills